AdobeDocs/campaign-web.en/help/v8/advanced-settings/delivery-settings.md

 ---
 audience: end-user
-title: Delivery Settings
+title: Configure delivery Settings
-description: Learn more about delivery settings in Campaign Web
+description: Learn how to configure delivery settings in Campaign Web
-feature: Email
+feature: Email, Push, SMS, Direct Mail, Cross Channel Orchestration
 exl-id: d6025dbd-0438-4fe7-abe7-0459a89e8cfa
 ---

-# Email delivery settings {#email-del-settings}
+# Configure delivery settings {#del-settings}

-Email delivery settings are **technical delivery parameters** that are defined in the email template.
+Delivery settings are **technical delivery parameters** that are defined in the delivery template.
 They can be overloaded for each delivery.

-These settings are available from the **Settings** button available when editing an email delivery or an email delivery template.
+These settings are available from the **Settings** button available when editing a delivery or a delivery template.

-## Email delivery settings {#email-delivery-settings}

 >[!CAUTION]
 >